Guidelines for Summer Fellows Applicants

 Study Abroad: Summer Fellows may not engage in study abroad during the summer their received the Summer Fellowship.

-Students completing the Summer Fellows project off campus: If the project must be conducted off-campus, there are additional requirements.
+Students completing the Summer Fellows project at another institution: If the project must be conducted at another institution or off-campus facility, there are additional requirements.
 A letter from both the off-campus mentor and the Ursinus faculty mentor are required at the time of application and must indicate a willingness to sponsor the project for eight weeks.
 If this is a paid position or internship, the mentor must also indicate how much financial support will be given to the student.
 Ursinus College will supplement stipends of less than the standard stipend and will provide a room on campus.
 If the off-campus award is greater than the standard stipend, the fellow will stay in a campus room, but the room is not provided free of charge.
-Summer Fellows working on projects off campus are expected to live on campus and participate in presentations, Wednesday lunches and Common Hours, and other scheduled activities.
+Summer Fellows working on projects and another institution or facility are expected to live on campus and participate in presentations, Wednesday lunches and Common Hours, and other scheduled activities.

 Students receiving external funding from the National Science Foundation (NSF): You must undergo Responsible Conduct of Research Training.
 If you are unsure about the source of your grant funding or are unfamiliar with IRB training, please consult with your faculty mentor.